Find your perfect value college

-In addition, many liberal colleges tend to be less strict and often academics focus on student/faculty collaborations and out of the classroom learning.
-Often functioning as liberal arts schools these colleges may offer a liberal arts education but their belief systems tend to focus on liberal positions politically, economically, environmentally and socially.
+In addition, many liberal colleges tend to be less strict and often academics focus on student/faculty collaborations and classroom learning.
+Often functioning as liberal arts schools these colleges may offer a liberal arts education but their belief systems tend to focus on liberal positions politically, economically, environmentally, and socially.

 Evergreen State College

 Located in Olympia, Washington, Evergreen State College prides itself in offering education free from endless prerequisites and disconnected classes.
 Rather, their programs explore the many sides of a theme or topic, which encourages students to take an active and conscious awareness towards how their subject of study can influence the world socially, economically, politically, and environmentally.
 As a progressive college, Evergreen has a strong national reputation as a leader in developing interdisciplinary academic programs that bend traditional boundaries and produce community leaders.